D3One/D3One/Professor of Practice/README_ENG.md

 **A practicing expert and evangelist in cybersecurity with 15 years of experience, dedicated to passing on living, applied knowledge to the new generation of specialists.**

 My professional path is a consistent ascent from a technical specialist to a executive (CISO) and founder of my own startup.
-My expertise is focused on building security functions "from scratch," managing teams, investigating incidents, and developing defense strategies for major companies (such as Sberbank, Raiffeisenbank, MTS).
+My expertise is focused on building security functions "from scratch," managing teams, investigating incidents, and developing defense strategies for major companies (under NDA).

 **My teaching journey began not in academia, but from real-world experience:**
 *   **2013:** Began lecturing on information security at the Irkutsk State Linguistic University (ISLU, now MGLU) while working as an active practitioner.